Nayara Energy gets new CEO; incumbent Anand elevated as president | Business

 Nayara owns and operates the country's second-largest single-site refinery at Vadinar in Gujarat with a current capacity of 20 million tonne and is also the largest fuel retailer in the private sector with over 6,000 outlets across the country.

-Virag joins Nayara from Austrian integrated oil and gas company giant MV where he was the senior vice-president for downstream business for its Middle Eastern and Asian operations.
+Virag joins Nayara from Austrian integrated oil and gas company OMV where he was the senior vice-president for downstream business for its Middle Eastern and Asian operations.

 He has over three decades of downstream industry experience in refining and petrochemicals and a doctorate from the Vienna Institute of Technology.
 Tony Fountain, executive chairman of Nayara Energy, said Virag's expertise in leading complex capital projects, turnaround and digitalisation along with his fuel marketing and retailing experience make him a great fit for steering Nayara's growth plans in India.